hmu332233/clean-code-javascript-ko/README-en.md

 ### Avoid Side Effects (part 2)
 In JavaScript, primitives are passed by value and objects/arrays are passed by reference.
-In the case of objects and arrays, if our function makes a change in a shopping cart array, for example, by adding an item to purchase, then any other function that uses that `cart` array will be affected by this addition.
+In the case of objects and arrays, if your function makes a change in a shopping cart array, for example, by adding an item to purchase, then any other function that uses that `cart` array will be affected by this addition.
 That may be great, however it can be bad too.
 Let's imagine a bad